noisebridge/PythonClass/winter2016/phone-book-search-algorithm.md

     4. The value 57th index of the dataset (REQUIREMENT 3)
         1. Append this to our code above:
         ```python
+        # add this code to the last snip of code.
         our_value = our_dataset[57]
         print "The value we will search for: {}".format(our_value)
         ```

 3. Now let's make the phone book search algorithm!
     1. Some more specifications:
-        1. Write a function that returns the value we chose (57th index).
+        1. Write a function that returns the index we chose (57th index).
         2. The function should use a binary tree search and take the data set and the value we want to find as inputs.
         3. The function should return the index of the value.
 That's 57! (pitfall: the index starts at 0!)
         4. Test the function on other values using new test values (REQUIREMENT 3).